This function serves as a wrapper to fit a Bayesian model using the brms

 Default Priors by Response Type and Model Structure:

-If you don't specify priors, the function uses sensible defaults that adapt to the model structure and response type:
+If you don't specify priors, the function uses sensible defaults that adapt to the model structure:

-automatically receive normal(0, sigma_ref) priors on the standard deviation
+automatically receive normal(0, 1) priors on the standard deviation

 scale for each coefficient and group combination, regardless of the